bfrgoncalves/INNUENDO_docker/docs/docker-compose/docker-compose.rst

 **NOTE:** Modifying these files might lead to corruption of the application.
 Proceed with care.

-Each file and their components are described bellow.
+Each file belonging to each component is described bellow.

 Frontend Server